 The 30 minutes hills intervals posed more of a challenge especially at the higher HR range but it was still a commendable performance from the Ignite’s Precision Prime sensors.

 The constant paced run on a treadmill was practically a stroll in the park for the Precision Prime sensors.

 I’d be surprised if the Ignite faltered in any of the above 3 land sessions.
 Reason being, the Precision Prime optical HR sensors have to measure HRV and ANS, something which requires higher levels of accuracy and is done traditionally with chest strap HR monitors only.

-Finally, since the Polar Ignite’s optical HR sensors read HR underwater, I don my swimming trucks and tested it out.
-Again, the tool of comparison is the Polar H10 chest strap in remote recording mode.
+Finally, since the Polar Ignite’s optical HR sensors read HR underwater, I tested it in pool swim mode.
+Again, the tool of comparison is the Polar H10 chest strap.

-Since I haven’t swam in a while, I did a lap of freestyle followed by a lap of breaststroke, and repeat.
-And the outcome is simply mind-blowing.
+Since I haven’t swam in a while, I did a lap of freestyle followed by a lap of breaststroke, and repeated.
+And the outcome was simply mind-blowing.
 I’ll let the graph speak for itself.

 Polar Ignite FitSpark

 I will spend more time in this segment as the Polar Ignite is introducing goodies which will only reach the Vantage models at a later time only.

 FitSpark combines readings from your training history, fitness levels, and rest and recovery indicators from Nightly Recharge.
 That is a lot of science working in the background to generate personalized workouts for the user!